How to choose the best social media platforms for your business

 Your business can mitigate some of these risks by adhering to best practices that include changing your social media passwords often, using a secure internet connection to log on to social websites, and preventing copyright infringement by getting permission from anyone who participated in a post.
 It’s also important to create guidelines for sharing content on your business account.

 The right insurance policy can protect your business from social media risks.
-For example, cyber liability insurance offers protection against issues related to real or perceived data breaches.
+For example, cyber insurance offers protection against issues related to real or perceived data breaches.
 General liability insurance can cover legal defense fees, settlements, judgments, and other expenses related to advertising injuries - including libel and invasion of privacy.

 Compare social media insurance quotes with Insureon